Working Words. How to comment below-the-line

-Our latest Working Words column has some thoughts on how to make below the line comments work for you.
+In this instalment of Working Words, we share some thoughts on how to make below the line comments work for you.

 We all know the value of being quoted in an article: it helps raise your profile amongst the title’s readership; it allows you to appear alongside fellow experts; it presents your insights with greater economy than a bylined article; and provides you with the chance to demonstrate your creative side with a well-written soundbite.

 This is not, however, the only way of adding your voice to a debate, be it in a national publication or a specialised trade.
 Letters to the editor, or even below-the-line comments on online news sites, can provide equally good platforms to spread your message and cut through the white noise.

 Letters to the editor: Though each paper has its own guidelines, which make indispensable reading before putting pen to paper, a letter to the editor typically responds to an article from the previous day’s edition.
 Thus, the key is to spot the right piece and act quickly.

 But, it’s not just about picking the contentious topics.
 A short (roughly 150-word) emphatic letter critiquing recently enacted legislation is as likely to be published as ebullient praise for a recent government, or private sector, initiative.

 Avoid the rant; make sure your authority shines through.
 Everyone has an opinion, but by choosing the topics on which you engage carefully you will be ensure you are well placed to offer expert insights.
 Clarity over pretension, fact over fury, is the order of the day.